girinaths04/gyro-flight-simulator/README.md

-# ✈️ Gyro Flight Simulator
+# ✈️ Gyro Giri Flight Simulator

 A mobile-first gyroscope-based flight simulator that runs entirely in the browser — no installs, no dependencies.